crghome/laravel-shop/README.md

     ```
     <x-package-crghome-shop-categories-of-product-component :collectCategories="$data->categories" />
     ```
-- component return Products of Category, param :collectProducts or :idCategory
+- component return Products of Category, param :collectProducts or :idCategory and :recursive for all
     ```
     <x-package-crghome-shop-category-products-component :collectProducts="$data->products" />
     ```